Homer and Langley (2009) and

 by E. L. Doctorow (1931-2015)

 In the Simple Reality Project we advocate turning away from the world of form, the realm of illusion, to the realm of what is real, from the world “out there” to the inner world.
-Our failure to do this in the human community is broadly speaking why many of us find ourselves here, at this time, in this place, in this vale of tears.
+Our failure to do so, broadly speaking, is why many of us find ourselves here, at this time, in this place, in this vale of tears.
 A similar theme seems to be present in at least some of the novels of E. L. Doctorow.

-Andrew’s Brain uses one of our favorite Simple Reality terms, namely response.
-In the context of this story it means the opposite of what it means when we use it in the context of P-A. “‘I’ve always responded [reacted] to the history of my times,’ says the beleaguered narrator of Andrew’s Brain, almost ruefully, as if he wished it weren’t so.
-He has no choice, though: Responding to the history of one’s times is the sworn duty of a character in a novel by E. L. Doctorow, who has in his half-century of writing fiction placed a remarkable number of people, both real and imagined, in their history just to watch them respond.”
+Andrew’s Brain uses one of our favorite Simple Reality terms, namely “response.”
+In this story it means the opposite of what it means in the context of P-A. “‘I’ve always responded [reacted] to the history of my times,’ says the beleaguered narrator of Andrew’s Brain, almost ruefully, as if he wished it weren’t so.
+He has no choice, though: Responding [reacting] to the history of one’s times is the sworn duty of a character in a novel by E. L. Doctorow, who has in his half-century of writing fiction placed a remarkable number of people, both real and imagined, in their history just to watch them respond [react].”[iii]

-There is another story ripe for the telling within each of us.
-We will only hear it if the clamor of thinking (monkey mind) subsides and we stop listening to that false self that urges having, doing and knowing.
-We will only hear it if we create silence and solitude for ourselves and turn within the still small voice of the True self.
+There is another story ripe for the telling within each of us, the P-A story.
+We will only hear it if the clamor of thinking (monkey mind) subsides and we stop listening to the false self that urges having, doing and knowing.
+We will only hear it if we create silence and solitude for ourselves, turn within, and listen to the still small voice of the True self.